Surviving Summer Heat on National Sunglasses Day

 Honestly, I wear sunglasses year-round, but the glare of a South Carolina sun in the afternoon will have me digging in my purse the second I step out the door.
 I literally won’t take another step until I find them.

 Today is National Sunglasses Day, which is all the more reason to celebrate a cool pair of shades.
-We both found with our annual optometrist visists, that our prescriptions had changed.
+We both found with our annual optometrist visits, that our prescriptions had changed.

 The newest Warby Parker Sunglasses in the Summer 2016 Collection include shapes for both women and men in super fun summer colors such as Grapefruit Soda, Sand Castle, Ocean Mint, and Belize Blue.